iliaparvanov/portfolio/_posts/2019-05-12-new-feature-in-javascript.markdown

 ---
 layout: post
-title:  "Check out this new cool feature in javascript"
+title:  "How I built my website"
-subtitle: "This is something browsers won't support for another 3 years"
+subtitle: ""
-date:   2019-05-12 12:16:33 +0300
+date:   2019-08-28 12:16:33 +0300
-categories: blog javascript
+categories: programming technical
-thumbnail: "/assets/images/javascript.png"
+thumbnail: "/assets/images/first-post.jpg"
 ---
 Blablabla something about javascipt and how cool it is.